bioXiaoheng/BalLeRMix/README.md

 ------

-In BalLeRMix v2, we introduce the `-m ` argument to customize the presumed number of alleles being balanced at the selected sites.
+In BalLeRMix v2, we introduce the `-m <m>` argument to customize the presumed number of alleles being balanced at the selected sites, in case you want to look for multi-allelic balancing selection.
 The default value is 2.

 Complete user manual for BalLeRMix v2 is coming soon...